Homotopies in Grothendieck fibrations: Introduction

-{\bf Acknowledgments:} We thank M. Makkai for reading and giving helpful comments on an early version of this paper, we thank Arpon Raksit for many helpful discussions, and for the remark mentioned in \S\ref{subsec:c-htpy-canon} concerning universal properties, and we thank Dylan Cant for pointing out that in Part~\ref{sec:classical-2cat}, we could use the Hurewicz model structure, rather than the mixed model structure, on the category of topological spaces.
+{\bf Acknowledgments:} We thank M. Makkai for reading and giving helpful comments on an early version of this paper, and Arpon Raksit for many helpful discussions.

+We also thank the anonymous referee for many insightful recommendations and substantial improvements to the paper.

-\section{Preliminaries on fibrations}
+\subsection{Preliminaries on fibrations}

-Part~\ref{sec:fibs} introduces Grothendieck fibrations (which we will just call fibrations), recalls some basic properties, and establishes notation.
-This will be fairly cursory, and we will not give much motivation.
-For an introduction to fibrations, we refer the reader to \cite{makkai-lauchli1,jacobscatlogic}.
+We will now fix our notation and terminology regarding Grothendieck fibrations.
+This will be fairly cursory, and we will not give much in the way of motivation or proofs.
+For the latter things, we refer the reader to \cite{makkai-lauchli1,jacobscatlogic}.